zackedwards/SlackOff-Bot/README.md

 * This one is probably closer to what we'll be doing but it's more complex so I wanted to start small https://hackernoon.com/a-guide-to-building-a-multi-featured-slackbot-with-python-73ea5394acc

-# RTM not working
-So the RTM isn't working because that is for classic Slack apps which are outdated: https://api.slack.com/methods/rtm.connect We should probably use the Event API since that is updated: https://api.slack.com/start/planning/choosing